 Are you the only one who is always going out of your way to make plans or do something for a friend or partner?
-Or have you ever approached someone excitedly only for them to shoot you down or seem less than enthusiastic interacting with you?
-This happens to many of us, whether in relationships, friendships, or even at work.
+Or have you ever approached someone excitedly only for them to shoot you down or seem less than enthusiastic to be interacting with you?
+This happens to many of us, whether in relationships, friendships or even at work.

 It can feel really bad when someone doesn’t reciprocate your energy or put as much effort into maintaining a friendship or a relationship with you as you do.
 It can drain your energy, kill your mood and result in insecurities and self-esteem issues.
 When your energy is not returned, you could start asking yourself questions like, am I boring?
 Am I asking for too much?
 Am I not worth it?
 Why is my energy never reciprocated?